Bratela/facebook/README.md

 The object `user` from the preceding example will have the properties as described in the [documentation](http://developers.facebook.com/docs/reference/api/user).

-Properties that require extended permission will raise `Facebook::ExtendPermissionRequiredException` if it was not included in the scope when the authorization request was made.
+Properties that require extended permission will raise `Facebook::PermissionRequiredException` if it was not included in the scope when the authorization request was made.
 Clients should redirect to request additional permission when this exception is raised.